Complete positivity and distance-avoiding sets: Introduction

 Problem~(P1) was posed by Witsenhausen~\cite{Witsenhausen1974}.
-Two antipodal spherical caps of radius~$\pi/4$ form a subset of~$S^{n-1}$ with no pairs of orthogonal vectors and Kalai~\cite[Conjecture~2.8]{Kalai2015} conjectured that this construction is optimal, that is, that it achieves $m_1(S^{n-1})$; this conjecture remains open for all~$n \geq 2$.
+Two antipodal open spherical caps of radius~$\pi/4$ form a subset of~$S^{n-1}$ with no pairs of orthogonal vectors, and Kalai~\cite[Conjecture~2.8]{Kalai2015} conjectured that this construction is optimal, that is, that it attains $m_0(S^{n-1})$; this conjecture remains open for all~$n \geq 2$.
 Problem~(P1) will be considered in depth in~\S\ref{sec:sn-bounds}, where many upper bounds for~$m_0(S^{n-1})$ will be improved.

 Problem~(P2) figures in Moser's collection of problems~\cite{Moser1991} and was popularized by Erd\H{o}s, who conjectured that~$m_1(\R^2) < 1/4$ (cf.~Székely~\cite{Szekely2002}); this conjecture is still open.
 A long-standing conjecture of L.~Moser (cf.~Conjecture~1 in Larman and Rogers~\cite{LarmanR1972}), related to Erd\H{o}s's conjecture, would imply that~$m_1(\R^n) \leq 1/2^n$ for all~$n \geq 2$.
-Moser's conjecture asserts that the maximum measure of a subset of the unit ball having no pairs of points at distance~$1$ is at most~$1/2^n$ times the measure of the unit ball; it has recently been shown to be false~\cite{OliveiraV2018a}: the behavior of sets that avoid distance~1 inside the unit ball resembles Kalai's double cap conjecture.
+Moser's conjecture asserts that the maximum measure of a subset of the unit ball having no pairs of points at distance~$1$ is at most~$1/2^n$ times the measure of the unit ball; it has recently been shown to be false~\cite{OliveiraV2019b}: the behavior of subsets of the unit ball that avoid distance~1 resembles Kalai's double cap conjecture.
 Problem~(P2) will be considered in detail in~\S\ref{sec:rn-bounds}, where upper bounds for~$m_1(\R^n)$ will be improved.

 Bachoc, Nebe, Oliveira, and Vallentin~\cite{BachocNOV2009} proposed an upper bound for~$m_0(S^{n-1})$ similar to the linear programming bound of Delsarte, Goethals, and Seidel~\cite{DelsarteGS1977} for the maximum cardinality of spherical codes.
 Recall that a continuous function~$f\colon [-1,1] \to \R$ is of \defi{positive type for}~$S^{n-1}$ if for every finite set~$U \subseteq S^{n-1}$ the matrix $\bigl(f(x \cdot y)\bigr)_{x,y\in U}$ is positive semidefinite.
 Bachoc, Nebe, Oliveira, and Vallentin showed that the optimal value of the infinite-dimensional optimization problem